How to Bathe a Dog

 Now that your dog is dry, give their coat another brush to prevent any mats.
 Praise your dog for behaving and reward them with a favorite treat.

-Follow these simple steps and the whole process will no longer be a nightmare for you or your dog!
+Follow these simple steps on how to bathe a dog and the whole process will no longer be a nightmare for you or your dog!
 Make sure to pin this so you can go over it again before your pup’s next bath time!